Message from the Chief

 The RFPD membership is comprised of men and women from Rochester, Illinois and nearby areas, who volunteer their time and efforts to ensure the safety of others.

 The volunteers provide the manpower, leadership, and management functions under the direction of the Trustees, of the RFPD.
 The District is a unit of local government as provided in the Illinois Compiled Statutes (ILCS).
-The District provides all equipment and funds necessary for the operation of the fire department through its taxing powers and is administered by a Board of Trustees appointed by the Sangamon County Board.
+The District provides all equipment and funds necessary for the operation of the fire department through its taxing powers and is administered by a Board of Trustees elected by the citizens of the Rochester Fire Protection District.

 The primary mission of the RFPD is to provide fire protection, fire prevention, rescue and emergency medical services to all residents of the RFPD.